 Background: Epidemiologic studies have shown that persons suffering from psychotic

 disorders are at increased risk of violent behavior.
-Several factors have been shown to predict
+Several factors have been shown to predict violent

-factors have not been explored simultaneously within the same study.
+have not been explored simultaneously within the same study.

-Methods: The current study, therefore, aimed to determine which demographic, clinical,
+Methods: The current study, therefore, aimed to determine which demographic, clinical, cognitive,

-violence among patients diagnosed with a psychotic disorder and which combination of these best predicted a history
+patients diagnosed with a psychotic disorder and which combination of these best predicted a history

 of violence.
 Participants (n=53) completed measures of demographics, violence risk, psychotic

 all variables.
-Additionally, a binary logistic regression was run predicting participants’ history
+Additionally, a binary logistic regression was run predicting participants’ history of

-associated with increased odds of having a history of violence.
+increased odds of having a history of violence.
 The overall correct classification rate for the model

 was 92.2%, with 87.5% of participants without a history of violence and 91.4% with a history of

 violence being correctly classified.
 The model included antisocial personality traits, poor behavioral

 controls, head injury, not accepting responsibility, lacking goals, prior supervision failures, and

 HCR-20 total score.